jundalisay/sp/content/en/research/fourier/heat/chapter-01.md

 10. Take as origin of co-ordinates x, y, z, the centre of the base of the prism, and as rectangular axes, the axis of the prism itself, and the two perpendiculars on the sides: the permanent temperature v of the point m, whose co-ordinates are x, y, z, is a function of three variables F(x, y, z): it has by hypothesis a constant value, when we suppose a nothing, whatever be the values of y and z.
 Suppose we take for the unit of heat that quantity which in the unit of time would emerge from an area equal to a unit of surface, if the heated mass which that area bounds, and which is formed of the same substance as the prism, were continu- ally maintained at the temperature of boiling water, and immersed in atmospheric air maintained at the temperature of melting ice.
 We see that the quantity of heat which, in the permanent state of the rectangular prism, flows, during a unit of time, across a certain section perpendicular to the axis, has a determinate ratio to the quantity of heat taken as unit.
 This ratio is not the same for all sections: it is a function () of the distance a, at which the section is situated.

-It is required to find an analytical expres- sion of the function (x).
+It is required to find an analytical expression of the function (x).